durtal/RcappeR/README.md

     * how many lbs better/worse is an average winner of a grade 1 compared to a listed winner
 2. More complete lbs per second scale
     * all runners over same distance get same lbs per second scale, regardless of speed they ran.
-3. Weight for Age dataset and function to calculate weight for age scale using the date the race.
+3. Weight for Age dataset and function to calculate weight for age scale using the date the race
-4. A method to convert the different going descriptions found in UK racing into the abbreviated codes to be used in `conv_margins`
 4. More
 5. Even more